vlayer-xyz/vlayer/book/src/features/web.md

 With vlayer, it is possible to leverage **this data** with smart contracts.

 ## Web Proofs
-Web Proofs provide cryptographic proof of web data served by any HTTPS server, which allows developers to use this data in the smart contracts.
-Only a small subset of data, which is required by a smart contract is publish on-chain.
+Web Proofs provide cryptographic proof of web data served by any HTTPS server, allowing developers to use this data in their smart contracts.
+Only a small subset of data required by a smart contract is published on-chain.

-They guarantee that the received web data has not been tampered with.
+They guarantee that the web data received has not been tampered with.
 Proving such claims on-chain without Web Proofs is difficult.
-Especially, if we want to implement an automated and trusted solution.
+Especially if we want to implement an automated and trusted solution.

 ## Example Prover
 Let's say we want to create an influencer DAO (_Decentralized Autonomous Organization_) for content creators who make at least $10,000 a month on  YouTube.